Skip to main content

 • Recognize that by hiring offshore, you have the best talent at your fingertips.
 You can vet the team to make sure that you are always getting high-quality software.
 Try a test run to see if you like the company’s business model and product.

 Choosing the right company for software development is a lot like choosing business partnerships.
 You need to make sure that the relationship will work before you commit to large contracts.
+At Rotate, we approach every client partnership by first establishing whether we can genuinely deliver value—not just whether we have capacity.

-Try not to hire a company when you absolutely need someone, as you are likely to have some crossed-wires when it comes to project expectations and quality.
+Try not to hire a company when you absolutelyneed someone, as you are likely to have some crossed-wires when it comes to project expectations and quality.
 Also, be sure that the partnership has time to take on your project.
 You might find that the company may be willing to work with you, but maybe they aren’t prioritizing your needs.

 Know Your Goals: Know why you’re coming to the developer.
 You should have some idea of why you want a developer, whether it is for time management, niche products, or improved workflows.
 This should be clear from the get-go so that the developer you hire is aware of the relationship needs.

 List Your Needs/Priorities: Your planning before you hire comes down to what you need and expect from the developer.
-Even if you are hiring a full-time (project-based outsourcing), you’ll at least need to establish key priorities of your business.
+Even if you are hiring full-time (project-based outsourcing), you’ll at least need to establish key priorities of your business.

 If your company works with software, then there are times when it is the right move to hire offshore.
 Consider hiring if you don’t have quality software engineers available to you in-house, if your workload has increased, or if you have a specialized product that you would like to provide.